JPMoffett/Mars-Clock/README.md

-A browser-based Mars clock showing the current SOL and Mars Coordinated Time (MTC) in a retro 1970s NASA console style, complete with amber phosphor glow, CRT scanlines, and optional faint hum.
+A browser-based Mars clock showing the current SOL and Mars Coordinated Time (MTC) in a retro 1970s NASA console style, complete with amber phosphor glow, and CRT scanlines.
 Runs entirely in the browser.

 - Mars Sol Date (MSD): The clock calculates the current sol (Martian day) from UTC.
 This is the standard used by NASA and JPL for missions on Mars.